I want to mold students into critical academics, who can contribute something that society needs

 “This whole business of ‘research first, teaching second’ typifies how the academic world is structured.
 Research is at the top of the list; that is where you have to get your credits.
 While society sees universities primarily as educational institutions.
 Not such a strange thought, because after all, what is more important than nurturing a new generation with knowledge and building their character?
 That at least is what gives me the most satisfaction.
 It is great to get a card from a student who’s made the grade in society, and who you used to think of as being rather wet behind the ears.”

-“I am Program Director of the Law & Technology Master’s program.
-I always address students at the start of their program.
+“I am Associate Professor Law & Technology.
+I sometimes address students at the start of their program.
 They will ask me: what kind of jobs does this Master’s train us for?
 I tend to turn that round, and ask them: what kind of job are you looking for in doing this Master’s program?
 I try to help them make a choice, which has become rather more difficult because of our program’s increased popularity.”

 “My mission is to improve and innovate education in such a way that we can supply society with the talent that is needed in the future and that the field calls for.
 This is something that requires attention in our field of Law & Technology.
 Regulations and jurisprudence are subject to radical and rapid changes in the wake of our advancing technology.
 As a result, we need to innovate our courses.
 We are constantly adjusting courses to the latest developments, and we are not only focused on positive law, but also pay attention to other regulating modalities, such as free-market processes, social values and technology, because in our present-day society rules and regulations are increasingly embedded in new products and services.”